phardy/RemoteControl/README.md

 There's a couple of things you need to be aware of before attempting to use this sketch.

+### Sketch size

+After pulling in the Ethernet, Webduino and SD card libraries, this sketch compiles to a bit over 29KB, running in to the bootloader size limit bug in older Arduino bootloaders.
+If uploading this sketch is failing with a "`Programmer not responding`" error, then you've got an old bootloader.

 ### SD card

 This sketch reads HTML content from an SD card.
 The card should be